-Our friends at Martha Stewart have great tips on how to cut down on your holiday baking: Host a Cookie Swap!
+Want to cut down on your holiday baking?
+Host a cookie swap!
 Sound daunting?
 Not so!
 Check out these easy steps to hosting a successful cookie swap.
 We guarantee that with lots of goodies and new recipes, the preparation is worth it.

-Send Out Invitations Invite guests a few weeks in advance to give them ample notice.
-Around 8-10 guests is ideal for a good variety of cookies.
+Send Out Invitations.
+Invite guests a few weeks in advance to give them ample notice.
+Around eight to 10 guests are ideal for a good variety of cookies.
 Have each person bring along copies of their cookie recipe and if desired, packaging materials such as ribbons, boxes and tissue paper.

 That’s it!
 Not too hard, huh?
 And if you’re looking for cookie swap recipes, here are a few of our favorites: